Drumcree conflict: 1997

 In May 1997, a local Catholic, Robert Hamill, was kicked to death by a gang of loyalists on Portadown's main street.
 He and his friends were attacked while walking home.
+Some loyalists and Orangemen taunted local Catholics over the murder by stamping on the ground during parades, to mimic the attack on Hamill.

 Weeks before the July 1997 march, Secretary of State Mo Mowlam privately decided to let the march proceed along Garvaghy Road.
 However, in the days leading up to the march, she insisted no decision had been made.
 Garvaghy Road residents applied to hold a festival on the day of the march.
 When this was banned by police, local women set up a peace camp along the Garvaghy Road.
 On Thursday 3 July, the Loyalist Volunteer Force (LVF) threatened to kill Catholic civilians if the march was blocked and the Ulster Unionist Party threatened to withdraw from the Northern Ireland peace process.
 The following day, sixty families were evacuated from their homes on Garvaghy Road after a loyalist bomb threat.

 In the days leading up to the march, thousands of British troops were flown to Northern Ireland.
 Less than twelve hours before the Sunday 6 July march, the authorities still did not say whether it would be blocked.
 Then, at 3:30 am that morning, 1,500 police and soldiers swept into the Catholic area in armoured vehicles and took control of Garvaghy Road.
 About 100 residents managed to get to the road and stage a sit-down protest.
 They were forcefully removed by police, who were then pelted with stones and petrol bombs as they pushed residents further back from the road.
 Rosemary Nelson—a human rights lawyer and the GRRC's legal advisor—was physically and verbally abused by police officers.
 From this point onward, residents were prevented from leaving their housing estates and accessing the Garvaghy Road.
 As residents were also unable to reach the Catholic church, the local priests held an open-air mass in front of a line of soldiers and armoured personnel carriers.